 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Some of you shared that our team could be more supportive when one of our members is upset.
-Of course, some of us like to be left alone, while for others that would feel isolating.
+Of course, some of us like to be left alone, while for others that'd feel isolating.
 Some would like to talk about what they’re experiencing and others would prefer not to.
-Please use [this anonymous method*] to share ideas on how you feel about this approach:
+Please use [this anonymous method*] to share ideas on how you feel about this approach such as:

-• We refrain from making judgments or assumptions about the behaviours of others, as we never know what someone is going through.
+- We refrain from making judgments or assumptions about the behaviours of others, as we never know what someone's going through.

-• Ask if there is anything you could do to be supportive and trust the person to respond in the way that works for them.
+- Ask if there's anything you could do to be supportive and trust the person to respond in the way that works for them.
 If they say “nothing” or “I just need some time for myself” then respect their wishes.

-• If you’re concerned for the safety of that individual or others, share that concern with someone in management so that this is not your responsibility.
+- If you’re concerned for the safety of that individual or others, share that concern with someone in management so that this isn't your responsibility.

-Once I have your feedback about this, I will craft another version for us to consider.”
+Once I have your feedback about this, I'll craft another version for us to consider.”

 6. When project timelines change, my team works together to re-examine our priorities.